Why I said goodbye to Netbeans and welcomed Aptana

 In this article I haven't even mentioned Git.
 Well Aptana is supporting, like Netbeans, Git and other source versioning services.
 But there is much more in Aptana than I have found out yet, but I am already happy with my findings so far.
 I have to admit that I am not using my IDE for debugging my programs and I am not using Java either, for which you might stick to Netbeans.

-All above mentioned editors are free of charge to use
+All the here mentioned editors are free of charge to use

 I am truly sorry that Netbeans and I in the end didn't get along anymore.
 It was a true and loyal IDE to work with.
 Aptana has in my opinion further progressed than Netbeans.
 Nevertheless I am grateful that Netbeans was a great support for me over the years.
 And still if someone disagrees with me on my move to Aptana in favor of Netbeans I won't react too fiercely for both IDE's have my sympathy.